Advice for students travelling outside the UK

 If you want to travel outside the UK during your vacation periods, we recommend following our advice to stay safe.

-Ensure you always keep your passport and BRP (biometric residence permit) safe.
-For advice on what to do if your passport or BRP are lost or stolen, go to our official guidance page.
+Ensure you always keep your passport safe.
+For advice on what to do if your passport or immigration documents are lost or stolen, go to our official guidance page.

 Before you leave

-- Take copies of your passport and visa – leave a copy in your student accommodation and take another with you when you travel.
+• Take copies of your passport and eVisa – leave a copy in your student accommodation and take another with you when you travel.

 While you are travelling

-An eVisa is a digital immigration status that you can access online through UKVI's View and Prove service.
+An eVisa is a digital immigration status that you can access online through your UKVI account

 Find more information about how to get access to your eVisa.